 MRM identified food as being an urgent necessity for these people, and as such provided 500 kits with basic food products at the reception points.

 “MRM engages with its local communities through an open dialogue with both transparency and respect, assuming its responsibility as the main development partner in the area in which it operates.
-We believe that this food will make a difference to these families,” said Claudius Nhongonhema, MRM’s Deputy General Manager.
+We believe that these supplies will make a difference to these families,” said Claudius Nhongonhema, MRM’s Deputy General Manager.